googleapis/google-api-go-client/README.md

 ## More information

-For some more information related to all of the generated client please read through our [package documentation](https://pkg.go.dev/google.golang.org/api#section-documentation).
+For some more information related to all of the generated clients please read through our [package documentation](https://pkg.go.dev/google.golang.org/api#section-documentation).